tonethar/IGME-230-GDD-2017-Fall/exercises/week-2/230-home-page.md

 ## Requirements
 * The page will be named index.html
-* The page will be located at `http://people.rit.edu/~abc1234/230/` - where 'abc1234' is replaced by your actual id on banjo.
+* The page will be located at `http://people.rit.edu/yourid/230/`

 Your page's design is up to you, but it needs to contain the following elements:
 * A level-1 heading that reads "YOUR NAME's 230 Page" (replacing "YOUR NAME" with your own name, obviously)